NLAFET/SyLVER/doc/source/usage.rst

 Usage overview
 **************

-Solving :math:`AX=B` using SyLVER is a four stage process.
+For Solving :math:`AX=B` using SyLVER is a four stage process.

 - If :math:`A` is *symmetric*: